zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-merge.md

 [Try it](https://dotnetfiddle.net/JsHWWm)

 ### Why BulkMerge is faster than SaveChanges?
-Merging thousand of entities for a file importation is a typical scenario.
+Merging thousands of entities for a file importation is a typical scenario.

-The `AddOrUpdate` method performs a database round-trips for every entity to check if it already exists.
+The `AddOrUpdate` method performs a database round-trip for every entity to check if it already exists.
 The `DetectChanges` change method is also called for every entity which makes this method even slower (it's like using the `Add` method instead of `AddRange`).

 The `SaveChanges` method performs one database round-trip for every entity to update.

-So if you need to merge 10,000 entities, 20,000 database round-trips will be performed + 10,000 `DetectChanges` call which is **INSANELY** slow.
+So if you need to merge 10,000 entities, 20,000 database round-trips will be performed + 10,000 `DetectChanges` calls which is **INSANELY** slow.

 The `BulkMerge` in counterpart requires the minimum database round-trips as possible.
-By example under the hood for SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then an `MERGE` from the temporary table to the destination table is performed which is the fastest way available.
+For example, under the hood for SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then a `MERGE` from the temporary table to the destination table is performed which is the fastest way available.

 ## Real Life Scenarios